I must tell you something in secret – I love Fernando Botero’s works. Many of his works were inspired by classic art. Or maybe...

 Nuns became increasingly important in the 17th and 18th centuries with the rise in silver production.
 The silver economy meant more families acquired wealth, allowing them to pay the dowry needed to permit their daughters’ entry into a convent.
 A marriage dowry was more expensive than one needed for a convent, so becoming a nun was often a nice alternative for wealthy women.
 While nuns might never see their families again, many could live a life of comfort inside the convent.

-Though indigenous women weren’t allowed to become nuns until 1724, they were always present in the convent as servants, and it was likely these women taught the Creole and Spanish nuns the Mesoamerican art of making flower garlands and crowns.
+Though Indigenous women weren’t allowed to become nuns until 1724, they were always present in the convent as servants, and it was likely these women taught the Creole and Spanish nuns the Mesoamerican art of making flowers garlands and crowns.
 Ancient codices featured Aztec goddesses wearing flower crowns and included details on how to make them.

 Nuns’ portraits weren’t captured again, until after their death.